-The Northwest has developed an Adequacy Response Process whereby a team addresses the area's ability to avoid a power emergency by promoting regional coordination and communications.
+The Northwest has developed an Adequacy Response Process whereby a team addresses the area's ability to avoid a power or energy emergency by promoting regional coordination and communications.
 Essential pieces of that effort include timely analyses of the power situation and communication of that information to all parties including but not limited to utility officials, elected officials and the general public.

-Emergency Response Team (ERT)
+➤ Emergency Response Team (ERT)

-In the fall of 2000, the area developed an Emergency Response Process to address immediate power emergencies.
-The ERT remains in place and will be utilized in the event of an immediate emergency.
+In the event of a power or energy emergency, the NWPP Emergency Energy Plan (EEP) will be employed to address the situation.
+As part of the EEP, the Emergency Response Team (ERT) remains in place and will be utilized in the event of an immediate emergency.
 The ERT would work with all parties in pursuing options to resolve the emergency including but not limited to load curtailment and or imports of additional power from other areas outside of the Power Pool.